 Forex traders often integrate the PSAR into trend following and reversal strategies.
 While choppy and range-bound markets can pose challenges to its effectiveness, the visual simplicity boosts the PSAR's appeal to many forex traders.

 Support And Resistance, Custom Indicators

 A variety of technical indicators are used to predict where specific support and resistance levels may exist.
-In doing so, these areas are used to identify potential forex entry points and manage open positions in the market.
+Upon doing so, areas of support and resistance are frequently combined with other trading indicators to build a robust, comprehensive trading system.

 Introduced to the world of finance in 1983 by John Bollinger, Bollinger Bands (BBs) are a technical indicator designed to measure a security's pricing volatility.
 Although not intended for defining market entry/exit points in isolation of other market factors, BBs do provide a detailed look at the volatility of a security.

 Bollinger Bands feature three distinct parts: an upper band, midpoint and lower band.
 Each is represented by a line on the pricing chart, tracing the outer constraints and center of price action.
 The visual result is a flowing channel with a rigid midpoint.
 BBs may be applied to OHLC and Japanese candlestick charts on any time frame.